azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 Once again we will conduct REST Calls to the Computer Vision Cognitive Service and get a JSON in response.

+The Computer Vision API offers several services for processing images:
+- Optical Character Recognition (OCR)
+- Image Analysis
+- Spatial Analysis

-The Computer Vision Read API is Azure's latest OCR technology that extracts printed text (in several languages), handwritten text (English only), digits, and currency symbols from images and multi-page PDF documents.
+ is an Azure OCR technology that extracts printed text (in several languages), handwritten text (English only + Chinese, French, German and Italian in preview), digits, and currency symbols from images and multi-page PDF documents.
 It's optimized to extract text from text-heavy images and multi-page PDF documents with mixed languages.
 It supports detecting both printed and handwritten text in the same image or document.
 You can get more details [here](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-recognizing-text#:~:text=%20Optical%20Character%20Recognition%20%28OCR%29%20%201%20Read,PDF%20document%20as%20the%20input%20and...%20More%20).

 ### Optical Character Recognition - Images to Text - Handwritten content